cesbit/vlow/README.md

         };
     }

     // Implement onAction functions for each action defined by actions.
-It is not
-    // required to create functions for all actions but usually you want to do this. onAdd(item) {
+    // It is not required to create functions for all actions but usually
+    // this is what you want and Vlow logs a warning in `development` mode
+    // when actions are not implemented.
+    onAdd(item) {
         // Update the state like you would do with React.
         // Just like react the first argument can also be a function.
         //
         // An optional second argument can be used.
-When given it must be a callback
+When given it must be
-        // function() which will be called once when all components which are mapped
+        // a callback function() which will be called once when all
-        // to the store are rendered.
-        this.setState({items: [...this.state.items, item]});
+        // components which are mapped to the store are rendered. this.setState({items: [...this.state.items, item]});
     }